EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

 # Latin to Russian name transcriptor

-**L2R Name transcriptor** is a tool for proper name orthographic transcription from various Latin-script using languages into Russian.
+**L2R Name transcriptor** is a tool for converting proper name spellings from Latin script to Cyrillic script.
 It turns proper name spelling from Latin script to Cyrillic script using standard spelling system of respective language.

-L2R also supports Latin to Russian transliteration for a few non-Roman alphabet based languages like Greek or Chinese.
+You can access the tool through a [basic user-friendly GUI](http://l2rfrontend-env.eba-jyypjt3v.eu-north-1.elasticbeanstalk.com/) or utilize the API ( details provided in the specification below).

+## Features

+**L2R** supports over 30 languages, including non-Roman alphabet-based languages such as Greek and Chinese, with new languages added regularly.
 Full list can be found below.

-**Name transcriptor** is a project in process.
-As for now it presents only the back-end logics for name transcription.
-Basic GUI support will be introduced at a later point.
-At this time app supports 30 languages and new ones are added on a weekly basis.

-## Features

-Since service is primarily intended to transcribe proper names (like personal or geographical names) it implies words are provided in either of three conventional character cases: lower case, Title case and ALLCAPS.
+The tool primarily transcribes proper names (such as personal or geographical names) and can handle words in lower case, Title case, and ALLCAPS.
 Words in MiXeD case are automatically cast to Title case.

-Automatic transcription by its very nature can not offer flawless result at all times but aims to be as close to it as possible.
+Automatic transcription by its very nature can not offer flawless result at all times but the goal is to provide results that are as close to the correct spelling as possible.

-When working with languages that do not use Latin-based alphabets, app transcribes names on the basis of spelling given in Latin, so it is unable to respect custom aspects of the original spelling and/or other special rules of transcription from the respective language to Russian.
+For languages that do not use a Latin-based alphabet, the app transcribes names based on their Latin spelling, so it may not accurately reflect the original spelling or any special rules for transcribing from the original language to Russian.

-By default, app does not use letter "ё" when transcribing into Russian (replaced by "e"), but for certain languages there is a dedicated transcription mode for this purpose.
+By default, the app does not use the letter "ё" when transcribing into Russian (it is replaced with "e"), but there is a dedicated mode for certain languages where this letter is used.

 List of currently supported languages: